 Some of the firm's notable achievements include:

-- We recently defeated a motion for a preliminary injunction in a lawsuit brought by the manufacturer of the world's top-selling sports drink against its chief competitor.
+- We defeated a motion for a preliminary injunction in a lawsuit brought by the manufacturer of the world's top-selling sports drink against its chief competitor.
 The court determined that the plaintiff was unlikely to succeed on the merits of its false advertising and trademark infringement claims, could not show a risk of irreparable injury, and in any event had asserted claims that were barred by its own unclean hands.

-- We recently concluded the successful representation of a medical device company, the defendant/counterclaim-plaintiff in a false advertising case involving two major competitors in the market for surgical devices.
+- We concluded the successful representation of a medical device company, the defendant/counterclaim-plaintiff in a false advertising case involving two major competitors in the market for surgical devices.
 In the lawsuit, filed in federal court in California, both parties alleged violations of the Lanham Act and of California state law.

 - We represented the maker of the leading no-calorie sweetener in a series of false advertising cases and in a high-stakes trade dress infringement action:

 - In the false advertising cases, the plaintiff alleged that our client's advertising claims were false and misleading and that its no-calorie sweetener is not a "healthy" product.
 After obtaining a ruling excluding our adversary's key piece of evidence, the parties reached a mutually-agreeable settlement.

 - In the high-stakes trade dress infringement action, the U.S. Court of Appeals for the Third Circuit entered a decision in our client's favor partially reversing the District Court's denial of a preliminary injunction against the sale of "knock-off" products that are confusingly similar in appearance to our client's product.
 After the District Court granted our client's renewed motion for preliminary injunction, the parties reached a mutually-agreeable settlement.